5 Star Residential and Commercial Roofing

 Tile and Specialty Roofing

-Clay and concrete tile roofs crack and shatter under hail impact.
-We source matching replacement tiles and repair the underlayment beneath.
-For specialty materials like slate and cedar shake, we work with specialty suppliers to maintain the roof's original appearance.
+Clay and concrete tile roofs crack and shatter under hail impact, especially on the south- and west-facing slopes that take the brunt of Panhandle storms.
+We source matching replacement tiles, repair the underlayment beneath, and reset the courses so the roof field stays uniform.
+For specialty materials like slate and cedar shake, we coordinate with regional suppliers to keep the original look intact.

 How Do You File a Hail Damage Insurance Claim?